philpagel/debian-headless/README.md

 headless installation image building.
 I mostly documented it for myself but maybe it's useful for someone out there.

-I have tested this with Debian 9.5 (aka stretch) on an amd64 machine (Lenovo Thinkcentre Tiny m600).
-I think this should work with other versions (probably also ubuntu) and architectures but that is untested.
-If you have tested this please let me know and/or contribute code.

-At this point, this does not currently support UEFI boot!
+At this point, this does not support UEFI boot!
 So make sure that you system will use legacy boot, by default.

 ## In a nutshell